Dr Elizabeth Yi Wang

 Dr Elizabeth Yi Wang is a statistician and an artist by training.
 She specialises in econometric modelling of behaviours of multi-unit organizations such as multinational enterprises (MNEs) and business groups.
 Starting as a “spillovers” scholar, she examined the dynamics of inward foreign direct investment and innovation in China’s subnational regions, and subsequently focused on understanding how emerging market firms develop capabilities.
 Her current research focuses on the interactions among four factors: enterprise, place, space, and governance (see “Research” section of the webpage).

 Dr Wang has a rather wide range of intellectual interests.
 She has been an advocate of “carrying capacity” and its implications for societal development in general.
-She is passionate about being an excellent educator, making contributions in not only scientific discovery but also rigorous knowledge transfer to the society to generate an impact.
-She has been invited by overseas institutions to provide academic advice on embedding pedagogy development into public education, on regional development, regional branding, and international e-commerce education.
+She is passionate about being an excellent educator, making contributions in not only scientific discovery but also rigorous knowledge transfer to the society to generate impacts.
+She has been invited by overseas institutions to provide academic advice on embedding pedagogy development into public education, on regional development, regional branding, and cross-border e-commerce education.

-Since 2013, Dr Wang has been the Co-Chair of the European Academy of International Business (EIBA)/ EIASM Doctoral Symposium in International Business (EIBA-DS), which was, in 2017, renamed as the Danny Van Den Bulcke Doctoral Symposium in International Business (DVDB-DS) to honor Danny who made significant contribution to developing and encouraging new researchers.
+Dr Wang had been a long-standing Co-Chair of the European Academy of International Business (EIBA)/ EIASM Doctoral Symposium in International Business (EIBA-DS) between 2013 and 2019, during which the DS was renamed as the Danny Van Den Bulcke Doctoral Symposium in International Business (DVDB-DS) to honor Danny who made significant contribution to developing and encouraging new researchers.

 Ph.D.
 International Business and Economics, University of Leeds.
 The third year of her Ph.D. study was financed by the Sino-British Fellowship Trust and Chinese Student Award.
 Ph.D. title: “Foreign direct investment spillovers in China”.
 Supervisor: Professor L Jeremy Clegg, Professor Peter J Buckley, and Dr Chengqi Wang.
 External Examiners: Professor Steven Young, Business School, University of Glasgow, UK, and Dr Axèle Giroud, Manchester Business School, The University of Manchester, UK.